Universality of a standard two-qubit gate by catalytic embedding: Results

-\textit{Computational universality}---The encoding takes the form of a catalytic embedding with an auxiliary system consisting of three qubits, which we name $\alpha$, $\beta$, and $\gamma$.
+The simulation algorithm takes the form of a catalytic embedding with an auxiliary system consisting of three qubits, which we name $\alpha$, $\beta$, and $\gamma$.
 The idea is to perform three catalytic embeddings in succession: the first to simulate $V$ gates, the second to simulate $S$ gates, while the third uses the embedding from \cite{cyclotomic,kissinger2024catalysing} to simulate a $T$ gate from the available $CS$ gate.
 The resulting encodings of the $V$, $S$, and $T$ gates are shown in Fig.~\ref{fig:encoding}.
 It can be verified by direct computation that